OneIdentity/ansible-authentication-services/roles/client_config/README.md

 The Ansible `ini_file` module is used for formatting this file.
 See [Ansible ini_file module docs](https://docs.ansible.com/ansible/latest/modules/ini_file_module.html#ini-file-module) for details on this module.

-Please see top of the [Configuration Files section](###ConfigurationFiles) above for the other variables that control creation, backup, and permissions of this file but not its content.
+Please see top of the [Configuration Files](#configuration-files) section for the variables that control creation, backup, and permissions of this file but not its content.
 The variable that controls its content is shown below.

 * `client_config_vas_conf` is a list of items to set or clear in `vas.conf`